 Use the conform-color command in Policy-Class-Map Configuration mode to specify second-level matching for traffic flow, the only possible actions are drop, setdscp-transmit, set-prec-transmit, or transmit.
-In this two-rate form conform-color cos-queue min-bandwidth
+In this two-rate form of the policy command, the conform action defaults to send, the exceed action defaults to drop, and the violate action defaults to drop.
+These actions can be set with this command.

+conform-color

-The following example displays how to specify the conform-color command.
+The following example displays how to specify the conform-color command. console(config-policy-classmap)#conform-color test class (test class is <class-map-name> cos-queue min-bandwidth cos-queue min-bandwidth bw-0 bw-1 ... bw-n no cos-queue min-bandwidth

-'''

-console(config-policy-classmap)#conform-color

-test_class (test_class is <class-map-name>

-'''